 During the closure, Disney Vacation Club made temporary adjustments to certain policies, adding flexibility to its normal rules.
 Notably, DVC extended some point expiration windows for one year from the current expiration date and relaxed cancellation rules.
 Standard policies were long ago reinstated, but the impact of those rule changes plus the closure has resulted in availability challenges that will reverberate for years.

-Additionally, Disney Vacation Club Members who want to borrow points to complete a reservation will temporarily only be able to borrow up to 50% of their future Use Year Points per contract.
+Attempting to remedy this, Disney Vacation Club has limited point borrowing.
+Members who want to borrow points to complete a reservation are temporarily only be able to borrow up to 50% of their future Use Year Points per contract.
 Doing this will help manage inventory and accommodate more Members who want to schedule their vacations for the next couple of years.

 If my math is correct, there’s a total of roughly 75.85 million Disney Vacation Club points across all units at all resorts, including the ones outside of Walt Disney World.
 However, that includes undeclared points, including over 4 million at Disney’s Riviera Resort.
 That means the actual number in circulation is likely just shy of 70 million points.

 It’s important to include the non-WDW resorts like Aulani, Hilton Head Island, Vero Beach, and the Grand Californian in this analysis, as those supplies of points do impact demand at Walt Disney World resorts (VGC much less so than the other three).